X

 Biography

-Professor Jasbir Dhaliwal, PhD. has multiple executive roles at the University of Memphis.
-In his primary role as Executive Vice President for Research & Innovation, he oversees all basic and applied research efforts of the university’s research enterprise though the development and implementation of the university’s strategic research plan.
-As Chief Innovation Officer, he reports directly to the President and leads strategic innovation priorities to help modernize the university’s academic and research culture.
+Jasbir Dhaliwal, PhD. is Distinguished University Professor and in his primary role as Executive Vice President for Research & Innovation oversees all basic and applied research efforts of the university’s research enterprise though the development and implementation of the university’s strategic research plan.
+He reports directly to the President and leads strategic innovation priorities to help modernize the university’s academic research culture.
 These include leading an advanced technology research organization, the FedEx Institute of Technology, that serves as the front door to the university’s research capabilities and innovation infrastructure, promotes interdisciplinary research clusters, corporate engagement, entrepreneurship and technology commercialization.
 Dr. Dhaliwal also leads the University of Memphis Research Foundation as Executive Director and is the founding President of its innovation subsidiary, UMRF Ventures Inc.

 Prior to this, he served as Vice Provost for Academic Affairs and Dean of the UofM Graduate School with strategic responsibility for all aspects of the university’s portfolio of 129 graduate programs that enroll about 4800 graduate students at the doctoral and master levels.
 He holds masters and doctoral degrees from the University of British Columbia in Canada and has diverse international academic leadership experience including serving as Deputy Director for the Center for Management of Technology at the National University of Singapore and founding the first Canadian university-based internet incubator at what is now the School of Interactive Arts and Technology of Simon Fraser University.